123jimin/ckp/docs/number_theory/index.md

 > Class `PrimeSieve`

-A conveient class to manage prime sieves in an OOP manner.
+A convenient class to manage prime sieves in an OOP manner.
 Using this class is as efficient as using individual prime sieve functions, but impacker would emit a code with unused functions.

 ## Integer Factorization